Cambrian Angling Association

-The llyn measures approximately 350m long by 200m wide, and can be fished in its entirety all the way around.
-Due to the fact that it sits in a shallow bowl, the water can be quite protected, but not enough to stop a good ripple forming on the water in a moderate wind.
+The llyn measures approximately 350m long by 200m wide and can be fished in its entirety all the way around.
+Due to the fact that it sits in a shallow bowl, the water can be reasonably protected, but not enough to stop a good ripple from forming on the water in a moderate wind.

-The southern shore of the llyn, appears to be quite shallow, shelving away gradually, however trout can be caught all along this edge, but they generally seem rather small and in the 4-5” size.
+The southern shore of the llyn, appears to be relatively shallow, shelving away gradually.
+However, trout can be caught all along this edge, but they generally seem rather small and in the 4-5” size.

-The easiest route to get to Llyn yr Adar, is to park at the car park in Tanygrisiau, and follow the stone track up to Cwmorthin, and continue up through the quarries.
+The easiest route to get to Llyn yr Adar is to park at the car park in Tanygrisiau, follow the stone track up to Cwmorthin, and continue up through the quarries.
 Take the track past Llyn Cwm-corsiog and continue to Llyn yr Adar.

 One word of caution.
-The tracks in places are little more than sheep tracks and in places disappear.
-Also low cloud can move in very quickly making navigation difficult so it would be wise to take suitable navigation equipment and know how to use it.
+The tracks in places are little more than sheep tracks and, in places, disappear.
+Also, the low cloud can move in very quickly, making navigation difficult, so it would be wise to take suitable navigation equipment and know how to use it.

 Permits can be purchased online and from the following locations:

 Siop Antur Stiniog,

 33 High St,Blaenau Ffestiniog.

 An 8 acre lake that's a good hike but well worth the effort.
 A good average size of hard fighting wild brown trout.

 Llynnau’r Cwn, or “Lakes of the Hound”, lie to the north west of Blaenau Ffestiniog, in Snowdonia National Park.
 Comp...